Zoobumafu/BeatSaber-Playlist-Master/README.md

 To download and install simply go to the repository's [release page](https://github.com/Zoobumafu/BeatSaberUltimatePlaylistEditor/releases) and download the latest version from there (currently 1.0.0).

 ## Issues and Support
-If you encounter any issue, please create an issue on Github, or PM me on discord Zubumafu#2107 and I will fix it as soon as I can.
+If you encounter any issue, please create an issue on Github, or PM me on discord Zubumafu#2107, I will attempt to fix it as soon as I can.
 If possible, please add the playlist / song file that cause the issue into the ticket / message.